Radiation induced electronic trap states and local structural disorder in van~der~Waals bonded semiconductor crystals

-After first measuring the trap DOS of the pristine crystals, the samples were aligned in the beam with fluorescent marks as reference and irradiated.
+After first measuring the trap DOS of the pristine crystals, the samples were transfered to an Argon filled glass tube with a Kapton window and aligned in the X-ray beam with fluorescent marks.
 During irradiation, two out of four channels were shielded by a \SI{0.1}{\mm} lead foil thus providing reference data on the same crystal.
 After each hour of irradiation, the samples were measured and the trap DOS calculated.
 These repeated measurements required the crystals to be stable over multiple thermal cycles between \SI{300}{\K} and \SI{100}{\K}.

-The current-voltage characteristics at two selected temperatures are shown in the top panel of Fig.~\ref{fig:CharMap}.
-The formation of trap states is seen at once in these data: traps capture injected charge and thus reduce the current levels.
-Such a reduction is not observed in shielded parts of the crystal (represented by grey lines).
-The current activation energy $E_A^{\text{SCL}}$ at fixed voltage shown in the bottom panel of Fig.~\ref{fig:CharMap} reveals that above \SI{\approx 0.2}{\V} charge carriers are efficiently injected and the Fermi energy shifts towards the valence band edge with higher voltage.
-The progressive flattening of the slope below \SI{0.35}{\eV} indicates an increased DOS after exposure to X-rays which is again confirmed by the unirradiated reference remaining unchanged.

-The density of states extracted from the data in Fig.~\ref{fig:CharMap} (crystal thickness \SI{0.8}{\um}, cross-section \SI{1.4e-5}{\cm\squared}) and from a second sample are shown in Fig.~\ref{fig:DOS}.
-The unirradiated channels do not show any significant change in the trap DOS compared to the pristine state.
-This is direct evidence for X-ray induced trap states and also reflects the stability and reproducibility of sample handling and measurement.
+The densities of states measured on two crystals before and after irradiation are shown in Fig.~\ref{fig:DOS}.
+The unirradiated channels do not show any significant change in the trap DOS compared to the pristine state --- an example is shown for crystal B. Thus, X-ray induced defects are clearly identified.
+Furthermore, the unchanged DOS in unirradiated channels reflects the stability and reproducibility of sample handling and measurement.